lit/lit/packages/labs/ssr-client/README.md

 - `directives/render-light.js`: A child-position directive that invokes and renders the parent custom element's `renderLight` method as its value.
+- `controllers/server-controller.js`: An interface that extends `ReactiveController`, providing a way to run async _server only_ logic during SSR.

 ## Contributing